LauraMack/Fetch/README.md

 - Add or remove this user from your favourites list with the click of a button on their profile.
 - User profile also contains a reviews section, including a 5 star rating system.
 - Edit your profile and set yourself as available or unavailable to trade your petcare-related skills.
-- Access your favourited users from your profile, as well as your posted ads.
+- Access your favourited users from your profile, as well as your inbox.

 <img align="center" width="1147" alt="Screenshot of user profile" src="https://user-images.githubusercontent.com/90977184/148985209-7df5073b-620c-4d03-b67b-96e2dee27275.png">